Skip to main content

 Activate your first OTA update

-Collect your first custom Metrics
+Collect your first Metrics

 Request a test bug report